-Once you have selected variables, you can save the list for future use in Business Analyst workflows.
+Once you have selected variables, you can save the list for future use in workflows.
 All saved variables, including variable lists and custom variables, are stored in Saved Variables, accessible from the main page of the data browser.

 Depending on the workflow you are performing, you can do any of the following to save a variable list:

 - In the Selected variables drop-down menu , click Save List.
 The Save Criteria dialog box appears.
 Name the list, choose an icon to represent the list, and click Save.

 - In Smart Map Search, click Save List on the main page.

 - When creating a custom comparison report, you can click Save List in the Add Variables window.